Cray-HPE/docs-csm/operations/configure_cray_cli.md

 The `cray` CLI only needs to be initialized once per user on a node.

+This script will create a new keycloak account that is authorized for the `cray` CLI and use that account to initialize and authorize the `cray` CLI on all master and worker nodes in the cluster.
+This account is only intended to be used for the duration of the install should be removed when the install is complete.

 ## Procedure

 1. Unset the CRAY_CREDENTIALS environment variable, if previously set.